Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 CARBON DISC WHEELSET DEVELOPMENTS

-We’re now seeing a 4th generation of the evolution of carbon disc wheelsets.
-What started as modifications of rim brake wheels is becoming the only new carbon wheelset choice you have.
+We’ve now seen a 4th generation of the evolution of carbon disc wheelsets.
+What started as modifications of rim brake wheels is the only new carbon wheelset choice you have.

 While it’s still early in this latest generation and most carbon disc brake wheelsets available to us enthusiasts are 3rd generation ones, the 4th generation of wider, lighter, tubeless-only, and hookless rims are upon us.

-Many of the latest generation wheelsets will also be less expensive than those from the prior generation and thanks to new standards, will be easier to install tires on though will still not be as easy as clinchers.
+Many of the latest generation wheelsets will also be less expensive than those from the prior generation and, thanks to new standards, will be easier to install tires on, though they will still not be as easy as clinchers.

 Carbon Disc Wheelset Evolution 2014-2022

-In fact, many of the leading wheelset companies have stopped selling carbon rim brake wheels and all development time and money is spent on disc brake wheels.
+In fact, most of the leading wheelset companies have stopped selling carbon rim brake wheels, and all development time and money is spent on disc brake wheels.
 That’s why I’ve called the 4th generation “All In On Disc Brake Wheels.”

 These changes have made the all-around carbon disc wheelset faster, more comfortable, more durable, and more versatile than all-around rim brake wheels ever were without any effect on stiffness, acceleration, or handling.